Interview: Ray Cusick

 Does Ray feel that there is a major difference between the BBC of yesterday and the BBC of today?
 "The sort of power or influence that producers had then...I don't think it exists now, it's more of a committee.
 At the Beeb you had teams, and often when I was going to work on a programme I'd say 'who's the director?' and they'd say 'so-and-so' or it would be a particular cameraman and you'd end up working with the same people you'd worked with before, which means you don't have to explain everything.
 If you have an idea, well, they know they can leave it to you because they know how you work."
 So has British TV lost its creativity?
 "Yes, of course it has.
 Behind the scenes you've got this vast army of heads of department, admin, god knows what, who are there to run the BBC regardless of programmes, and I was once involved in admin myself when I was an acting chief designer and I came to the conclusion that if the BBC stopped overnight it would take about 2 or 3 years to run down, -they'd still go through the motions."

-Devoting much of his free time now to writing articles about military history, Ray's dedication, professionalism and seemingly inexhaustible creative genius has left us with a lasting legacy and a body of televisual work of superior skill and imagination.
+Devoting much of his free time in his later years to writing articles about military history, Ray's dedication, professionalism and seemingly inexhaustible creative genius left us with a lasting legacy and a body of televisual work of superior skill and imagination.
+Ray passed away on February 21, 2013.
 Whether you're aware of his name or not, if you grew up watching BBC television during the early sixties to the late eighties, you've seen and quite probably been influenced by the work of Raymond P. Cusick.